Caro9926/Caro9926/README.md

 - 🚀 Currently, I am a Design Product at <a href="https://www.thewhyhub.com/">The Why Hub</a>.
 In parallel, I work as a Quantitative Research Consultant at Equilibrium, where I evaluate a WASH program in Venezuela.
 - 🌱 I am always learning and looking for new challenges.
-- 📚 I love sharing knowledge and collaborating on interesting projects.
 - 💡 I also lead initiatives such as [Women in GitHub](https://github.com/WomenInGitH), a program that empowers women researchers and professionals in the social sciences to build technical and open projects on GitHub.
 - 🏰 I have an advanced level of English and I am learning French.
 - 🎓 Currently studying to become a certified Data Scientist — already certified as a Data Analyst — while also exploring the world of Artificial Intelligence with curiosity and purpose.